USS Craster Hall: Building and first owner

 She had a single screw, driven by three-cylinder triple-expansion steam engine that was rated at 414 NHP and gave her a speed of 11 kn.

 The ship's first owners were Charles G Dunn and Company of Liverpool, who named their ships after English country houses whose name ended in "Hall".
 "Craster Hall" may refer to Dunstan Hall in the parish of Craster in Northumberland.
 Dunn & Co registered her at Liverpool.
-Her United Kingdom official number was 127964 and her code letters were HNRD.
+Her United Kingdom official number was 127964, and her code letters were HNRD.

 US ownership

-In 1914 the United States Steel Products Co bought three of CG Dunn's ships: Charlton Hall, Craster Hall and Crofton Hall, and registered them in New York.
+In 1914, the United States Steel Products Co bought three of CG Dunn's ships: Charlton Hall, Craster Hall and Crofton Hall, and registered them in New York.
 Craster Hall's US official number was 212886 and her code letters were LDQC.
-By 1917 she was equipped for wireless telegraphy.
+By 1917, she was equipped for wireless telegraphy.
 By 1918 her call sign was KLK.

-On 25 April 1918 the United States Shipping Board transferred Craster Hall to the US Navy.
-On 9 May she was ommissioned as USS Craster Hall, with the Identification Number (ID) 1486.
+On 25 April 1918, the United States Shipping Board transferred Craster Hall to the US Navy.
+On 9 May, she was commissioned as USS Craster Hall, with the Identification Number (ID) 1486.
 She was defensively armed with one 5-inch/51-caliber gun and one 6-pounder gun.

 Between 25 May 1918 and 7 January 1919 Craster Hall made three voyages from the US to France with the Naval Overseas Transportation Service.
 She took steel billets, mail, flatcars, Army trucks, engines and airplanes to Bordeaux and Le Verdon-sur-Mer, Army supplies to Quiberon, Saint-Nazaire, and Nantes, and 353 horses to Pauillac.
-On 5 February 1919 the Navy decommissioned Craster Hall and returned her via the Shipping Board to her owners.
+On 5 February 1919, the Navy decommissioned Craster Hall and returned her via the Shipping Board to her owners.

 On 27 June 1927 Craster Hall was involved in a collision with Imperial Oil's motor tanker Reginolite off the coast of Peru, and was beached at Talara Point.